What Can You Build

 Explaining quicksort to someone.
 Words weren't landing.

-Asked @viz:
+Asked @falcon:

 Build an interactive visualization of quicksort.
 Let me step through it manually or watch it animate.